Updated On : October 10, 2022

 Illustrations -

-(a) The question is, whether A committed a crime at Calcutta on a certain day.
+(a) The question is whether A committed a crime at Calcutta on a certain day.
 The fact that, on that day, A was in Lahore is relevant.

-The fact that, near the time when the crime was committed, A was at a distance from the place where it was committed would render it highly improbable, though not impossible, that he committed it, is relevant.
+The fact that, near the time when the crime was committed, A was at a distance from where it was committed would render it highly improbable, though not impossible, that he committed it, is relevant.

 8. In suits for damages, facts tending to enable Court to determine the amount are relevant.